Paul Y. Anderson

 Paul Y. Anderson (August 29, 1893 – December 6, 1938) was an American journalist.
 He was a pioneering muckraker and played a role in exposing the Teapot Dome scandal of the 1920s.
 His coverage included the 1917 race riots in East St. Louis and the Scopes Trial.
-In 1929 he received a Pulitzer Prize.
+In 1929, he received a Pulitzer Prize.

 Background

 Anderson was born in Knoxville, Tennessee, to William and Elizabeth Anderson on August 29, 1893.
-He was the only son among the three of six children that survived infancy.
+He was the only son among the three of six children who survived infancy.
 When he was three, his father, a stonecutter, was killed when a faulty derrick fell on him in a quarry.
 To make ends meet, Anderson's mother returned to teaching school.
 Unlike most young men of the time, Anderson graduated from high school with a major in history.
 To help the family, Paul delivered telegrams and newspapers.

 Career

 Knoxville

 In 1911, Anderson, then 17, was hired as a reporter for the Knoxville Journal.